By: Gerhard Wörtche

 Nature of Transactions:

-In conclusion, while both merchant and investment banking are integral to the financial sector, their approaches, clientele, and services differ significantly.
+While both merchant and investment banking are integral to the financial sector, their approaches, clientele, and services differ significantly.
 Recognizing these distinctions will help you navigate your career path in finance.

 Associate: After gaining experience, analysts may advance to associate roles, where they take on more significant responsibilities, such as managing client relationships and leading due diligence processes.
+They also start managing and coordinating analysts.

 Vice President (VP): VPs oversee transactions, coordinating between teams and clients.
 They often focus on specific sectors, developing expertise in areas like healthcare or technology.
+At this stage they also act as a bridge between higher-ups and analysts and associates, working on the ground.

 Director/Principal: At this level, professionals take on leadership roles, guiding major investment decisions and developing strategic partnerships.
+This is very much a transitional stage between VP and an MD.

 Analyst: Similar to merchant banking, analysts in investment banking start with foundational tasks such as creating pitch books, conducting valuation analyses, and supporting deal execution.
+The differences in this stage are miniscule.

 Associate: After a couple of years, analysts often transition to associates, leading smaller projects and working directly with clients.
+You will start to work with the clients more in this stage, but most of the work done would look the same as merchant banker’s.

 Vice President: VPs in investment banking manage larger deals and mentor junior staff, playing a pivotal role in the execution of transactions.